Echoes & Evolutions: Nancy Holt's Sun Tunnels

 Solo Exhibition

-Holt/Smithson Foundation, Monika Sprüth, and Philomene Magers are delighted to present Echoes & Evolutions: Nancy Holt’s Sun Tunnels, the first solo exhibition of the late artist (1938–2014) at the New York gallery.
-Holt’s large-scale earthwork Sun Tunnels is a landmark in the artist’s oeuvre and encapsulates her investigation of perception, systems, and site.
-Showcasing many previously unseen drawings, collages, photographs and two of her Studio Locator sculptures, this exhibition offers insight into the process and ideas behind the creation of Sun Tunnels.
+Echoes & Evolutions: Nancy Holt’s Sun Tunnels was presented at Sprüth Magers, New York from September 5 to October 25, 2025.
+The exhibition focused on Sun Tunnels (1973–76), a landmark work in Nancy Holt’s oeuvre that encapsulates her sustained investigation of perception, systems, and site.
+Featuring many previously unseen drawings, collages, photographs, and two Studio Locator sculptures, the exhibition offered insight into the conceptual and material processes behind the creation of Sun Tunnels.

 More Exhibitions